bitfocus/companion-module-tallyma-wirelesstally/README.md

 If Companion is serving tally, you can use built-in Triggers or Variables to send tally info to your Tally-MA light.
 If using the normal tally servers, bypass the Companion server on the Instance Setup to "other" and you can continue to change Led Modes and colors.

+Auto tally IP detection is possible or also setting the IP address manually.

 Any issues or reports:
 https://github.com/bitfocus/companion-module-tallyma-wirelesstally/issues

 **Available commands in this module**

-* Auto tally IP detection or manual mode
 * Send PGM
 * Send PRV
 * Send Dark